pradeepg3139/PORTFOLIO/README.md

-Below are websites links created in Magento, Wordpress and Core php.
+Below are website links created in Magento, Wordpress and Core php.

 http://sahilplastics.com/